Everest Base Camp Hiking

 Ammar the owner of the company gave me a feeIing of being in good hands responding so fast and accurate to the my many mails prior to the trek.
 Arrived in Kathmandu I contacted him.
 He sent me one of his colleagues to escort me to the new place of the office.
 Which was to be honest not so easy to find.
 But with Ammars collegue of cause no problem.
 There were still a lot of constructions at the house so Ammar was quite busy when I met him for the first time.
 Nevertheless he made time for me and answered my last questions.

 The trek itself was an unforgetable journey through the heart of Solukhumbu.
+I climbed Kala Patthar twice: early in the AM to see the sunrise over Everest and later that afternoon hiked in a roundabout way enjoying the views and the changing skies.
 Actually the plan was to cross Chola Pass and go for Gokyo Ri too but unfortunately the pass was closed due to the snow.
 But even without Chola and Gokyo it was my most memeroable holiday so far.
 So I will not hesitate to highly recommend Gokyo Treks & Expeditions.
 Thank you for this adventure. – Thorsten Schaefer, Kassel, Germany

 I recently completed my wish list of going to Everest Base Camp and Gokyo with the assistance from Gokyo Treks and Expedition, and I couldn’t be happier with my decision to go with the company.
 Ever since I contacted Gokyo Treks, Ammar Guni has assisted me with lots of decisions and given me advice, from what to expect on my trip to what are the essentials needed.